 World Cup 2026: Bafana Bafana’s Route to the Round of 32 Despite Losing to Mexico

-South Africa started their 2026 FIFA World Cup campaign in a bad note as they stumbled to a 2-0 defeat against Mexico at the Mexico City Stadium on Thursday June 11, 2026.
+South Africa started their 2026 FIFA World Cup campaign on a bad note as they stumbled to a 2-0 defeat against Mexico at the Mexico City Stadium on Thursday, June 11, 2026.

-Hugo Broos’ suffered defeat against the co-host thanks to goals from Julian Quinone and Raul Jimenez in each halves of the match.
+Hugo Broos suffered defeat against the co-host thanks to goals from Julian Quinone and Raul Jimenez in each half of the match.

 Bafana Bafana ended the match in a bad place with both Sithole and Themba Zwane being shown red cards in the second half, with Mexico also ending the game with one man down after Andre Montes brought down Khuliso Mudau outside the penalty area.

-Mexico currently leads Group A with three points with South Korea following them closely after they defeated the Czech Republic 2-1 in their opening game.
-The host lead with better goal difference.
+Mexico currently leads Group A with three points, with South Korea following them closely after they defeated the Czech Republic 2-1 in their opening game.
+The host leads with a better goal difference.

 How Bafana Bafana can still qualify for Round 32